ogdenpm/intel80tools/src/makefile.md

 * **locate-overlaps** - this is the same as locate with the exception that overlaps names are not treated as an error.

      It is designed to support using obj2bin by including junk data to synthesise what was in memory when Intel originally built isis.bin.
-An alternative would be to use **patchbin**.
+A newer cleaner option is to use a patch file with the obj2bin command line.

      ``Usage: $(call locate-overlaps,target,relocfile files[,target specific options])``